hylaea-miller/Biodiversity-Intactness-Index-change-in-Phoenix-AZ/README.md

 ## About

-This repository contains all the materials for the final project tesk 2 of the course EDS 220: Working with Environmental Datasets.
+This repository contains all the materials for the final project task 2 of the course EDS 220: Working with Environmental Datasets.

 For this assignment, I explored biodiversity change in the Phoenix subdivision using the Biodiversity Intactness Index (BII) from the Microsoft Planetary Computer.
 The analysis includes accessing Earth observation data through STAC catalogs, processing geospatial raster data, and visualizing biodiversity loss patterns between 2017 and 2020.